 What if I am unable to move my pet?

 The Staff at P.E.T.S. are always here to help and will be able to give you advice on how to move injured pets.
 Just like a human casualty unit all the necessary lifesaving facilities and equipment are located at the hospital.

 There may come a time when the staff at P.E.T.S. will assess your animal and decide it is in the pet’s best interest to stay at the hospital overnight.
 We never forget that you pet is a member of your family and the care we provide reflects this, you can be reassured that your pet will always be comfortable safe and happy here with a member of staff on hand to tend to your pets every need.

 When my pet has recovered, can I take him/her back to my usual vet?

 Absolutely!
 Every day the clinical notes for your pet will be sent to your own practice so they are kept up to date and can carry on with further treatments as usual.
-If you’re pet has been left with us overnight and you are not collecting it, we will return your pet to your usual veterinary centre as soon as possible by ambulance when normal practice hours resume.
+We will then arrange a collection time with you.

 What if my pet is already receiving treatment?
 Will P.E.T.S.
 Have access to his/her records?